zjysteven/MixOE/README.md

-# Towards OOD detection in fine-grained envrionments
+# Towards OOD detection in fine-grained environments

 This repository contains the code necessary to replicate the results of our paper: